sagemath/trac_to_gh/Issue 3474.md

 # Issue 3474: Request for improvement in plotting

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3474

 Original creator: craigcitro